Network Commands Basics: Checking Connectivity with ip and ifconfig

 Old-to-new command cheat sheet

 Even if you know ifconfig / route / netstat, learning the ip / ss equivalents makes the migration painless.
-Keep this table at hand.
+Keep this table at hand. ss is the successor to netstat and also comes from iproute2.

 Task Old (net-tools) New (iproute2)